 Simple interface, easy to use

-It takes no time at all, and if you have any questions, then you can get in touch with the customer service team.
-I chatted with them a few times, and they seemed friendly and knowledgeable.
+It takes no time at all.
+If you have any questions, then you can get in touch with the customer service team.
+I chatted with them a few times, and they were friendly and knowledgeable.
 I never really needed their help, but I did want advice about some of the advanced features.
 The basic idea of how to upload PDFs and embed PDF in HTML is pretty straightforward.

 First of all, ePaper is fully indexed by search engines.
 That means that if people use Google to look for the keywords in your content, your PDFs will show up as search results.
-Being in a PDF file doesn’t matter- you will still rank high on searches.
-That’s pretty major, because some poorly coded embedding services leave your content out in the cold when it comes to search results.
+Being in a PDF file doesn’t matter.
+You will still rank high on searches.
+That’s pretty major because some poorly coded embedding services leave your content out in the cold when it comes to search results.

 An EPaper is just all-around faster than plain PDFs in web pages.
 Speed is very important, especially in the mobile world.
 If your readers see that your page is taking forever to load, then they will leave and go do something else.
 The vast amount of content crowding for the attention of everyone on the Internet means that people can afford to have short attention spans.
 It’s just so easy to go and find a different article to read that you really need to make sure you don’t give your audience any reason to leave the page.